David Starr (racing driver)

 David Leon Starr (born October 11, 1967) is an American professional stock car racing driver.
-He competes part-time in the NASCAR Xfinity Series, driving the No. 02 Chevrolet Camaro for Our Motorsports.
-He has also raced in the Camping World Truck Series, where he is a four-time race winner, and the NASCAR Cup Series in the past.
+He last competed part-time in the NASCAR Xfinity Series, driving the Nos.
+53 and 35 Chevrolet Camaro SS for Joey Gase Motorsports with Scott Osteen and competes part-time in the NASCAR Cup Series, driving the No. 66 Ford Mustang Dark Horse for Garage 66.
+He has also previously competed in the NASCAR Craftsman Truck Series, where he is a four-time race winner, as well as what are now the ARCA Menards Series and ARCA Menards Series West.

 Racing career

 Early career

-Starr began by being on a neighbor's pit crew at the age of 14.
-At the age of 16, he started driving in street stock racing, winning the championship at Big H Motor Speedway in his first year racing.
-Over the next seven years, Starr won a total of 20 late model races.
+Starr began by being on a neighbor's pit crew at the age of fourteen.
+At the age of sixteen, he started driving in street stock racing, winning the championship at Big H Motor Speedway in his first year racing.
+Over the next seven years, Starr won a total of twenty late model races.
 In 1993, he began driving at the Team Texas driving school and eventually becoming a race instructor.
 During this time, he worked for Donnie Allison as a crew member on his Busch Series team.
 He joined the Texas International Driving Association in 1996 and became the first rookie to win a race.

 NASCAR

 In 1998, Starr made his Truck Series debut driving the No. 9 Chevrolet Silverado for Reher-Morrison Racing in five races.
-His best finish was 18th at his home track at Texas Motor Speedway.
+His best finish was eighteenth at his home track at Texas Motor Speedway.
 The following season, he competed in the Truck Series full-time.
 Driving primarily for Tagsby Racing, he also competed for Team 23 Racing, Conely Racing, Morgan-Dollar Motorsports, and McGlynn Racing, and was able to finish 22nd in the standings.
 Sagby closed its doors at the end of the season, leaving Starr without a full-time ride.
 He drove most of his races for Conely part-time, as well as for Ware Racing Enterprises and TKO Motorsports, his best finish twelfth at Texas, where he also qualified on the outside pole.
 That season, he made his Busch Series debut at Talladega for Day Enterprise Racing, finishing 42nd.
 After running one race for TKO at Daytona International Speedway, he ran four races for Team Menard, finishing no lower than seventh.

 Starr earned his second full-time ride in 2002, when he joined the No. 75 Spears Motorsports team.
 He won his first race at Las Vegas and was named the Series' Most Popular Driver after a fifth-place finish.
 He was 10th in the standings in 2003 when he suffered injuries and was forced to miss four races.
-He was still able to post 13 Top 10's that season.
+He was still able to post thirteen top-tens that season.
 Starr also attempted to make his Winston Cup Series debut at Texas Motor Speedway, but failed to qualify.